2016 United States Senate election in Ohio

 The 2016 United States Senate election in Ohio was held on November 8, 2016, to elect a member of the United States Senate to represent the State of Ohio, concurrently with the 2016 U.S. presidential election, other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.
 The close of registration for electors in the primary election was December 16, 2015, and the primary election took place on March 15, 2016.
 Incumbent Republican U.S. senator Rob Portman faced former Democratic governor Ted Strickland.
 Green Party nominee Joseph DeMare was also on the ballot, along with two other independent candidates and one officially declared write-in candidate.

 Initially, the seat was viewed by many to be a potential Democratic pickup, with some early polls showing Strickland ahead, but Portman attained a lead in the summer which grew through the duration of the campaign, and ultimately won re-election to a second term in a landslide, winning 58% of the vote.
 His vote total of 3,118,567 is the second largest in the state's history, falling 346,084 votes short of George Voinovich's record set in his 2004 re-election.
+Despite expanding his margin of victory, he lost Franklin County, a county he won in 2010 and home to the state's capital and largest city Columbus, signaling a long-term shift of this historically competitive county in Ohio elections.